Aadit01/rescue_Android-/README.md

 1)the first page is the login page.
 Login doesn't work at this point.
 2) You can click on skip to go to the main page
-3)All the main activity has there own personal page
+3)All the main activity has there own personal page =>police;hospital;firestation has still google map api to configure and Member has login information for maximum 3 members
 4) We are currently looking into google map API integration.
 5)Working with user login page.